TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

         * `Group.Read.All` (to list Teams)
         * `Sites.Read.All` (to access drive storage information)

 **Security Note:** Securely manage your `client_secret`.
 Avoid hardcoding it in scripts for production environments.
-Consider using environment variables or a service like Azure Key Vault.
+Consider using an environment variable.

 ## Python Script Walkthrough